 The other big topic here is music.
 For the young, there are a number of ad-hoc local bands who perform in villages around the region.
 Throughout the year posters can be seen on notice boards and informal spots at the side of the road, announcing the latest local music event.
 For the more gentle-inclined, there is hardly any village without its choir.
 And they help each other when needed.
 When Jean-Marc Etienne, the husband of my choir’s conductor died, the conductor of Correns came along to help us prepare our songs for his funeral.
 People also migrate from one choir to the other to have a change or to express their criticism of their “old” choir.
 It is all very human here.

 But the most important issue – we are in France – is the food, the menu, the cooking, the allotment, everything about “manger”.
 Every event includes food (and local wine with it), even the AGM of a little association like our choir.
 Before Covid we regularly had “auberges Espagnols”, where everyone brings food along proudly presenting their cooking skills.
 We have a woman from Réunion amongst us, who always presents excellent Créole dishes.
 And we have an ex-chef of a Paris restaurant with a delicious mousse au chocolat.
 The restaurant owner in our village cooks provencale food for us, and we just enjoy it all together.
-These good social times will come back again, when hopefully everyone is vaccinated.

 Our corner of la Provence verte – Varages, Barjols, Pontevès – is a microcosm of what you can find along much of the EV8 in our region.
 And, with a bicycle and a habit of slow cycling you will have many opportunities to find out how things work here in La Provence verte.